anttikivi/unsung-anthem/docs/BUILDING.md

 (Since Couplet Composer 0.11.0)

 Exports the fixes suggested by `clang-tidy` to the given file.
 The path is relative to the source root of the run.

+**`--use-artefact-directory`**

+(Since Couplet Composer 0.13.0)

+Copies the artefact files to a directory instead of archiving them.
+Especially useful with GitHub Actions.

 #### Compose: C++ Standard Options